Researcher & Senior Lecturer

-Mark's talk is about What If Theatre does not exist in our society anymore.
+Mark's talk is about What If there is no Theatre

 His research interest lays at the interface between translation, adaptation and dramaturgy.
 His work in this area has crossed many disciplines including musicology, film, literary and translation studies but his main focus remains on performance writing.